-An expanding healthcare industry has generated new career opportunities for community service and addictions workers.
+Expanding the healthcare industry has generated new career opportunities for community service and addiction workers.
 These professionals are now called upon across health and social programs, where they play crucial roles in cases of substance misuse, mental illness, and at-risk populations, among many more.
 Training for these careers often combines in-class learning with invaluable practical experience, opening the door to a bright professional future.

 Work placements are an opportunity to refine one’s learning and acquire new skills.
 For future community service and addictions workers, they can also develop an intended career focus—and lay the foundations of a strong professional network.

 Are you curious to know why top programs include work placements?
 Keep reading to find out!

 Work Placements Consolidate Program Learning Outcomes